 It wouldn’t be a list of the best AR apps without mentioning Niantic’s Pokémon Go, a game that quickly captured everyone’s attention and given them a reason to go out into the world, walk around, and catch Pokémon.
 The game uses GPS to mark your location and move your in-game avatar, while your smartphone camera is used to show Pokémon in the real world.
 For the most part, it works, provided the game hasn’t crashed or frozen.
 There aren’t a lot of instructions when you first start, or information regarding game mechanics like the colored rings around wild Pokémon, but thanks to the nature of the internet, figuring out what to do isn’t that tough.

-Players of Ingress, another Niantic creation, will see many similarities between the developer’s two games, right down to the locations marked as Pokéstops and gyms.
-So far, the game has received multiple updates, and hundreds of new Pokémon have been added.
+Players of the original Ingress, another Niantic creation, will see many similarities between the developer’s two games, right down to the locations marked as Pokéstops and gyms.
+So far, the game has received multiple updates, including trading, raids, and player-versus-player battles.
+And of course, hundreds of new Pokémon have been added.
 Niantic is set to continue updating the game to improve its performance and add new features, so we imagine Pokémon Go will stick around for a good, long while.

 Ink Hunter is the app you should use when deciding on a tattoo and where to put it.
 The app lets you try out premade tattoos, as well as your own designs, and they can be oriented in whatever position you like and placed on any part of the body.
 Tattoos placed on the body using the camera look as close to real life as you’re going to get — without actually going under the needle that is — and that’s all thanks to the in-app editor and the way Ink Hunter renders tattoos.
 The app previously only supported black-and-white tattoos, but its latest update added support for color tattoos as well, meaning you can get a better picture of what the design will look like before you make it permanent.